 Copying ideas, text, images, notes from music, and more all are considered to be copyright infringement.
-But not all cases of copyright infringement is actually plagiarism.
+But not all cases of copyright infringement are actually plagiarism.
 It’s important to understand which case you may be encountering so you know how to deal with it in the next steps.
-Here, we’ll explain the difference between these.
+Here, we’ll explain the difference between plagiarism and copyright infringement.

 Simply stated, copyright infringement occurs when someone infringes upon your protected work.
 What does that mean?
 If you wrote, drew, musically produced, or designed something, without a copyright owner’s permission, it results in copyright infringement.
 This is why it is more and more common to hear about fashion designers whose unique designs have been infringed upon and are a violation of their rights.

 What is Plagiarism?